sympiler/sympiler.github.io/sympiler_docs/docs/vect.md

 ## Transformation
 Sympiler transforms the code so the mined codelets at runtime are mapped to the proper codelet type.
 Each codelet type, PSC or BLAS, is implemented with a parameterized vectorized routine that efficiently uses the SIMD instructions of the target architecture, i.e. x86.
 The parameterization also allows us to generate concise code invariant to the number of codelets that are mined for a set of operations.
 The parameterized vectorized routine takes the iteration space and access functions of a codelet and data spaces of the kernel as input and vectorizes all operations in the codelet.
-The cpde below shows how a `switch-case` statement is used to map a mined codelet from `clist` to one of the three parametrized codes.
-The number of parameterized code per codelet types can increase for better efficiency.
+The code below shows how a `switch-case` statement is used to map a mined codelet from `clist` to one of the three parametrized codes.
+The number of parameterized codes per codelet type can increase for better efficiency.

 ```